 Reich & Binstock can provide the sort of skilled representation that women who have been injured by the transvaginal mesh deserve.
 The consultation is free.
 It costs nothing to have an experienced Reich & Binstock attorney determine whether there is an entitlement to compensation, but it can be very costly, in a sense, to wait too long to pursue it.

 Transvaginal mesh lawsuits have been filed against seven manufacturers.
 More than 43,000 cases have been centralized before a multidistrict litigation court in West Virginia where one judge oversees pretrial management.
-Reich & Binstock operates in all 50 states.
+Reich & Binstock operates in all 50 states as skilled product liability lawyers.

 Reich & Binstock may be reached at the toll-free number below or through an electronic message sent through the law firm’s website.